Bwa

 - Historical Context

-- The Bwa have a long history in the West African region, with their origins tracing back several centuries.
-They have traditionally been agriculturalists, relying on the fertile lands of Burkina Faso and Mali.
-Over time, they have maintained their cultural identity despite external influences and colonial pressures.
+- The Bwa have a long history in West Africa, with early settlements tracing back centuries.
+They have traditionally been agriculturalists, which has influenced their societal structure and cultural practices.

 - Migration Patterns